LabPresse/BNP-FRET/README.md

 # BNP-FRET: Analyze single photon smFRET data in a Bayesian nonparametrics (BNP) paradigm.

 BNP-FRET is a suite of software tools to analyze single photon smFRET data under continuous and pulsed illumination.
-It helps learn distributions over parameters of interest: the number of states a biomolecule transitions through and associated transition rates.
+It implements Markov chain Monte Carlo (MCMC) algorithms to learn distributions over parameters of interest: the number of states a biomolecule transitions through and associated transition rates.
 The tools can be used in a simple plug and play manner.
 Check the following set of papers to see details of all the mathematics involved in the development of BNP-FRET:

 https://biorxiv.org/cgi/content/short/2022.07.20.500887v1